jonascarpay/fizzbuzz-firehose/README.md

 }
 ```

-- TODO: Explain cargo asm, and how to use it to make code more readable.
-- TODO: profile
-- TODO: strace
+Before we continue to step 2, if you permit me, a brief aside on assembly.

+### Assembly peeping

+Assembly might seem intimidating, but you really don't need to be able to read it for looking at it to be useful.
+Above is a great example, and something that I do all the time: make a change, and see if/how the assembly changes.
+This teaches you a lot about what sort of things get optimized away, but more importantly, it allows you to pick more readable alternatives, confident that you're not sacrificing performance.
+I used to work in HFT, and one of my great frustrations is people writing unmaintainable code because they _think_ it's faster.

+Of course there's [Compiler Explorer](https://godbolt.org/), but my recommendation is to get comfortable with the amazing [`cargo-show-asm`](https://github.com/pacak/cargo-show-asm).

+Some `cargo-show-asm` tips:
+- Run `cargo-show-asm` in the project root, and then find your function in the list.
+If it doesn't show up, add `#[inline(never)]`.
+- Rule of thumb: more assembly is almost always worse.
+- Focus on the hot path.
+The `--rust` flag can help you find it.
+- If you can't read assembly (yet), LLM's are your friend.
+For example, "These two pieces of assembly are functionally equivalent.
+Comment on their differences, and the performance implications."
+- Check the `--help`, there are many useful flags for making output more readable.

 ## Step 2: Ditching `println`

-Let's start by closing the gap with C.
+Let's first aim for closing the gap with C.
-We're currently 10x slower than C (and it doesn't seem to matter whether we run in debug or release).
-That means `println` is doing a lot more than `printf`.
+We're currently 10x slower, which can only mean that that `println` is doing a lot more than `printf`.
+I don't know how, but we're here to learn today.

-Let's start by ditching it and writing to `stdout` directly.
+Let's start by ditching `println` and writing to `stdout` ourselves.

-Here's a very naive baseline that's essentially the same thing as the `println` implementation.
-Looking at the assembly, we can see that there's a lot more housekeeping now, but it's too early to analyze in great detail.

-Performance: 16.9 MiB/s.
-Not even a blip.

 ```rust
 fn main() -> io::Result<()> {